-Recognizing Conflicts of Interest

-A conflict of interest can exist whether or not money is involved and whether or not the conflict is actual or perceived.
+Recognizing Conflicts of Interest A conflict of interest can exist whether or not money is involved and whether or not the conflict is actual or perceived.
 Ombudsmen may not use their position to solicit individuals they come into contact with as a result of their volunteer work.
-Examples of soliciting that are not permitted include:

-- Selling baskets, scrapbooking supplies, kitchen products, insurance, real estate, or other items or services to command personnel and their family members. - Taking orders for products. - Distributing business cards with the exception of their ombudsman business card. - Providing information about private businesses during a presentation. - Hanging posters or information about private businesses at the unit. - Advertising personal businesses in a command sponsored newsletter.

-Avoiding Conflicts of Interest

-Great care must be taken to assure that there is no potential for a conflict of interest or the appearance of a conflict of interest.
-Ombudsmen shall not:

-- Use their public position or resources to solicit unit personnel, families, or others for personal gain. - Take any action or make recommendations inconsistent with law, CG policy, or the command. - Coerce or attempt to coerce unit personnel and/or their families to implement their recommendations.
+Examples of soliciting that are not permitted include: • Selling baskets, scrapbooking supplies, kitchen products, insurance, real estate, or other items or services to command personnel and their family members.
+Taking orders for products. • Distributing business cards with the exception of their ombudsman business card. • Providing information about private businesses during a presentation. • Hanging posters or information about private businesses at the unit. • Advertising personal businesses in a command sponsored newsletter.
+Avoiding Conflicts of Interest Great care must be taken to assure that there is no potential for a conflic of interest or the appearance of a conflict of interest.
+Ombudsmen shall not: • Use their public position or resources to solicit unit personnel, families, or others for personal gain. • Take any action or make recommendations inconsistent with law, CG policy, or the command. • Coerce or attempt to coerce unit personnel and/or their families to implement their recommendations.

-once.
-Column A Column B 1.
-Support the a.
-Ombudsmen will act in a skillful, command's mission businesslike manner and dress in clothing appropriate to the occasion.
-2. Respect the b.
-Ombudsmen will not speak or act against the policies set by the command. command and family members 3.
-Maintain c.
-Ombudsmen may not use their public position for personal gain. confidentiality 4.
-Avoid conflicts of d.
-Ombudsmen will bring any disagreement and all matters affecting the unit directly to the interest command.
-5. Maintain the highest e.
-Ombudsmen will not disclose any personal or standards of family situation discussed unless it meets the professionalism reporting instances set by law, policy, or the command.
-2. List the actions an ombudsman should take to promote and maintain confidentiality. a. b. c. d. e. f.

-1. Match the items in column A with their descriptions in column B. Use each description only
+1. Match the items in column A with their descriptions in column B. Use each description only once.